 Cons: On the downside, the pricing structure of Domo may be on the higher side, potentially limiting its accessibility for smaller businesses.
 Additionally, it may lack some advanced features compared to more established competitors.

--> Pricing can be on the higher side.-> May not be as feature-rich as some competitors.
+-> May not be as feature-rich as some competitors.

 Use Cases: Domo is particularly well-suited for executive dashboards, real-time data monitoring, and collaborative business intelligence.
 Its emphasis on simplicity and collaboration makes it an ideal choice for organizations seeking a cloud-based BI solution.

--> Executive dashboards and reporting.-> Real-time data monitoring.
+-> Executive dashboards and reporting.

 -> Collaborative business intelligence.